OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

         \OxidEsales\EshopCommunity\Internal\Framework\Module\Configuration\Bridge\ModuleSettingBridgeInterface

-  The recommended and future proof way here is to implement a ModuleSettingsService in the module and retrieve resp. save settings only through it.
+  We recommend to implement a ModuleSettingsService in the module and retrieve/save settings only through it.
 You'll find an example in our module template for OXID 6.5 `module template for OXID 6.5 <https://github.com/OXID-eSales/module-template/blob/v2.1.0/src/Service/ModuleSettings.php>`__

-  We did improve `this part <https://github.com/OXID-eSales/module-template/blob/v3.0.0/src/Settings/Service/ModuleSettingsServiceInterface.php>`__ for OXID 7 (as module template gets regular best practices updates) but the service itself did not change.
+  We did improve `this part <https://github.com/OXID-eSales/module-template/blob/v3.0.0/src/Settings/Service/ModuleSettingsServiceInterface.php>`__ for
-  Neither do the places the settings get actually used need a change as the module's logic only need to access the shop settings logic in one central place in this example.
+  OXID 7 (as module template gets regular best practices updates) but the service itself did not change, neither do places where settings get actually used need a change as the module's logic only need to access the shop settings logic in one central place in this example.

 * Clean up the module's source code.
 In case of module grown from the early OXID 6 versions have a tendency to have a lot of their business logic  built into what we call 'chain extended' classes.

-  We recommend to disentangle the module's business logic from the places where it's hooked into the shop.
+  We recommend disentangling the module's business logic from places where it's hooked into the shop.
-  This is a recommendation not a must, but it will help to make your code future proof and easier to maintain in the long run.
+  This is a recommendation not a must, but it will help to make your code easier to maintain in the long run.

   The idea is to build your module logic as far separated from the shop as possible and only in an infrastructure layer access the shop core.
-  This is not so easy in case you extend shop models or controller, but still you should evaluate the possibility of encapsulating your logic in a service and have the extended class call that service.
+  This is not so easy in case you extend shop models or controllers, but still you should evaluate the possibility of encapsulating your logic in small and easily testable services and have the extended classes use those services.

   Get some ideas from what we started doing with Dependency Injection.
-Even in case you need to chain extend a shop class in order to hook into an existing method and change that method's logic, put your new code in a service, call logic from that service, then call parent method.
+Even in case you need to chain extend a shop class in order to hook into an existing method and change that method's logic, put your new code in a service, call logic from that service, and then call the parent method.

   Please refer to our module template for detailed examples.
-Add interfaes and implement them.
+Add interfaces and implement them.
 Learn about S.O.L.I.D principles.

-* Do not access module assets (css, js, images) directly in templates like you would the old fashioned module endpoint, rather make use of OxidEsales\Eshop\Core\ViewConfig::getModuleUrl()
+* Do not access module assets (css, js, images) directly in templates like you would the old-fashioned module endpoint, rather make use of OxidEsales\Eshop\Core\ViewConfig::getModuleUrl()

   .. code:: php